Medical Negligence Claims Guide

 - Aids and equipment

 Assuming that you have been able to prove that the medical negligence caused your injuries, your claim for past financial losses and expenses can be calculated from the receipts and invoices which evidence the losses.
 Your independent medical expert will be asked to consider the losses claimed and confirm that these were as a result of the negligence.

 Calculating future losses and expenses is more difficult.
 This aspect of special damages relies on the independent medical expert’s opinion on how the injuries are affecting you now, your prognosis for the future, and related financial losses you are likely to encounter in the future.

 Why use Co-op Legal Services?

 Medical negligence claims usually involve complicated medical issues and/or complicated compensation calculations.
 At Co-op Legal Services, we provide legal advice without the jargon.
 Your Medical Negligence Solicitor will communicate clearly with you, ensuring that the process is straightforward and easy to understand.
-Most of our claims are dealt with on a No Win No Fee basis.
+Most claims can be dealt with on a No Win No Fee basis.

 As part of a large ethical organisation Co-op Legal Services can ensure that you are fully supported throughout your medical negligence claim, whatever your injuries, your circumstances.